DonUrks/phrest/README.md

 # phrest

-A php framework for your RESTful API with JSON and Swagger support.
+A PHP framework for building RESTful APIs with JSON and Swagger support.
 Phrest will automatically scan your code for swagger or HATEOAS annotations.
-If desired phrest will also use your scanned swagger annotations for request data validation.
+If desired phrest will use the scanned swagger annotations for request data validation ([Phrest\API\AbstractSwaggerValidatorAction](#phrest\api\abstractswaggervalidatoraction)).

 ## Features
 - Swagger 2.0 definitions in annotations ([zircote/swagger-php](https://github.com/zircote/swagger-php))